Risk vs. Reward: The ultimate calculation

 5 essential questions to ask before any important decision

 Here are 5 basic questions you can ask yourself before you make a decision.
 The first order of business is to simply stop and take the time to go through this exercise.

 What could you gain by performing action X?
-It could be a dollar amount, or something less tangible like peace of mind or the respect of your teenager or co-workers.
+It could be a dollar amount or something less tangible like a peace of mind or the respect of your teenager or co-workers.

 This question, in some respects, is more important than the first.
 If you don’t personally value the rewards presented by action X, what’s the point?
 If you are a numbers person, you could even place a numerical weight on each reward factor and come up with a mathematical model for whether or not you should change jobs, buy a home, etc..
 For most of us, this is over the top.
 But if it makes you feel better, open up a spreadsheet program and get busy.
 And hey – consider sharing with those less numerically endowed!

 What risks are inherent in action X?
 What could go wrong?
 What is the likelihood that the risks you’ve outlined could materialize?
 How much money could you lose?
 You could allow your child to do X, and they might get hurt.
 Again, the mathematicians out there could get out of control here with probability calculations, but you don’t have to get that detailed – unless you want to! 😉

 4. What value do you place on the potential risks?